 Know ye not that they which run in a race run all, but one receiveth the prize?
 So run, that ye may obtain.
 And every man that striveth for the mastery is temperate in all things.
 Now they do it to obtain a corruptible crown; but we an incorruptible.

-The environmental temperature and wind direction can also influence your pace.
-But whatever conditions you find yourself running your race in be determined to win.
+The environmental temperatures and wind direction can also influence your pace.
+But whatever conditions you find yourself running your race in, be determined to win.
 Many people settle to just finish, they have given up on mastering their course.
 They resolve to just make it across the finish line.
 Everyone who crosses the finish line in an Olympic race does not receive a prize.

 God desires for us to master our course in life and not to allow our course to master us.
 We should not expect to cross our heavenly finish line all beat up, barely making it, just making it in by a tread.
 We should see ourselves running full force until the end, strong in the Lord and in the power of His might.
 We must see ourselves crossing that finish line full of joy and victory.